OpenSourceEconomics/grmpy/docs/tutorial.rst

 **UNTREATED**

 The *UNTREATED* block specifies the number and order of the covariates determining the potential outcome in the untreated state and the values for the coefficients :math:`\beta_0`.
-In particular, the integer in the column **Column** specifies the column in the relevant dataset.

 =======   ======  ======     ===================================
 Key       Column  Value      Interpretation